 If you can get out to the outskirts and smaller towns, you’ll be able to find bakeries and family restaurants that serve plenty of these delicious, traditional dishes.

 - Traditional Croatian Foods to Try

 Keen to try some of these Hungarian foods?
 Save this article to one of your Pinterest boards, and come back to explore these foods again when the time is right.

-Author: Claudia Moricz is a Hungarian translator and creative writer from Sarospatak.
+Contributor: Claudia Moricz is a Hungarian translator and creative writer from Sarospatak.
 When not translating texts, Claudia writes on a number of topics relating to her home country, including Hungarian food and top destinations.